-Subject to the decision of the court, when the appeal is finally decided - if an appeal is made to the court.
+- Subject to the decision of the court, when the appeal is finally decided - if an appeal is made to the court.

-10. ASSESSMENT MANAGER
+11. ASSESSMENT MANAGER

-Name: Amanda O'Mara ACTING COORDINATOR Signature: Date: 15 March 2019 DEVELOPMENT ASSESSMENT
+Name: Amanda O'Mara ACTING COORDINATOR Signature: Date: 9 July 2021 DEVELOPMENT ASSESSMENT

-C/C Department of State Development, Manufacturing, Infrastructure and Planning - RockhamptonSARA@dsdmip.qld.gov.au
+C/C Queensland Treasury (State Assessment and Referral Agency Department) - RockhamptonSARA@dsdmip.qld.gov.au